 When a study programme is subject to a substantial overhaul, the following transitional provisions will apply.
 After the last regular activities of the 'old' programme and the related test or examination have been completed, this test or examination will be held two more times by way of resits.
-After that, it will be decided which test or examination that is part of the 'new' programme the student must sit to replace the 'old' one. or transitional provisions of the individual study programme.
+After that, it will be decided which test or examination that is part of the 'new' programme the student must sit to replace the 'old' one.

-In study year 2020-2021 for the IFC exams of the fourth study year for cohort 2015 we proceed with a transitional provision.
+In study year 2021-2022 for the IFC exams of the fourth study year for cohort 2015 we proceed with a transitional provision.

-In study year 2020-2021 the IFC exams/tests of the first study year for cohort 2019 (old curriculum) will be held for two more times by way of resits.
+In study year 2021-2022 the IFC exams/tests of the second study year for cohort 2019 (old curriculum) will be held for two more times by way of resits.

-See https://connect.fontys.nl/instituten/fibs/Institute/Pages/OER.aspx for the specific information for each cohort/study programme.
+See https://connect.fontys.nl/instituten/fibs/Institute/Pages/OER.aspx for the specific information for each cohort/study programme